-Published in England by the Association of Photographers (AOP), Beyond the Lens is the essential guide to rights, ethics and business practice in professional photography.
+Published by the Association of Photographers (AOP), Beyond The Lens is the essential guide to rights, ethics and business practice in professional photography.

-Now in its fourth edition it has been likened to 'the bible for photographers and commissioners' and is used by colleges/universities as part of their courses and widely used by photographers and commissioners.
+Now in its fourth edition it is a 'gold standard' for photographers and commissioners and is used by colleges/universities as part of their teaching and widely used by photographers and commissioners.

-AOP Members and AOP students are entitled to a special price of £10 + P&P for the printed book.
+AOP members and AOP students get a special price of £10 + P&P for the printed book.
 Please ensure you are logged into the website to receive the member’s discount.

-Recognised students can buy the printed book for £20 + P&P and Colleges/Universities can obtain further discounts on bulk purchases.
-If you believe you qualify for these discounts, please email firstname.lastname@example.org
+Other students can buy the printed book for £20 + P&P and Colleges/Universities can obtain further discounts when buying multiple copies.
+Do get in touch by email email@example.com if you want to explore this further.

-- The Law and the Photographer: covers copyright, moral rights, contract law, privacy, photographing children, late payment, legal remedies for copyright infringements and unpaid debts both in the UK and EU plus legislation that photographers need to be aware of.
+- The Law and the Photographer: covers copyright, moral rights, contract law, privacy, photographing children, late payment, legal remedies for copyright infringements and unpaid debts both in the UK and EU.

-- The Business End: with advice on tax, VAT, accounting, bookkeeping, insurance, limited companies, pensions, savings, investments and mortgages, dealing with income/career problems, standards and codes, social media, agents, collecting societies and associations and unions.
+- The Business End: advice on tax, VAT, accounting, book-keeping, insurance, business structures, financial matters, income/career problems, standards and codes, social media, agents, collecting societies, trade associations and unions.

-- Making a Living: is written by photographers and covers how to be a student, working as an assisting photographer, specific area of photography from their perspective - advertising, editorial, architectural, corporate and design, stock, digital and moving image, working overseas, and shooting on the streets.
+- Making a Living: written by photographers and covers topics such as being a student, working as an assisting photographer, working in advertising, editorial, architectural, corporate and design, stock, digital and moving image, working overseas, and shooting on the streets.

 For more information please email us at firstname.lastname@example.org.

-Full Photographer and Assistant Members have access to a free PDF version of the publication
+AOP members have access to a free PDF version of the publication.

 This book is intended as a guide for those people involved in photography and it is not intended to take the place of legal advice.
 The authors, publisher and consultants can take no responsibility for the consequence of any reliance placed on its contents.